DanteAndroid/Exporting-AfterEffects-animations-to-AVD/README.md

 ## What is AVD?
 Why should I use it?

 AVD stands for [AnimatedVectorDrawable](https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable), it's a well-supported format (like Menu, BottomNavigationView) of drawable which can animate in Android.
 Besides, animations in AnimatedVectorDrawable can remain smooth even when there is heavy workload on the UI thread.
-See also [this video](https://www.youtube.com/watch?v=f3Lm8iOr4mE&list=PLHfouggbWIMiMeLpyP-KYdIsaJzV-oBLn&index=3&t=1603s).
+See also [Build smarter animations](https://www.youtube.com/watch?v=f3Lm8iOr4mE&list=PLHfouggbWIMiMeLpyP-KYdIsaJzV-oBLn&index=3&t=1603s).

 ## I am a designer, what should I do?